haunt98/posts-go/posts/2023-08-23-real-world-crypto.md

 - Bob generate secret `b` and public `B = [b]G`.
 - Alice and Bob exchange `A` and `B`
   - Same secret `[a]B == [b]A == [ab]G`

+## Asymmetric encryption

+Everyone use Alice's public key to encrypt email then send to Alice.
+Alice use private key to decryt received emails.

+In practice, asymmetric encryption can only encrypt messages up to a certain length.

+## Hybrid encryption